florentpoujol/Daneel/readme.md

 GameObjects who have the `TriggerableGameObject` ScriptedBehavior are known as **triggerable gameObjects**.
 They react when they are near triggers.
 Triggers are gameObjects that perform a spherical proximity check each frames against all triggerable gameObjects.
-Triggers must have the `Trigger` ScriptedBehavior and you must set its `radius` public property.
+Triggers must have the `Trigger` ScriptedBehavior and you must set its `radius` public property (don't forget to tick the box).

 * When a triggerable gameObject enters a trigger for the first frame (it is in range this frame, but it wasn't the last frame), the message `OnTriggerEnter` is sent on the gameObject.
 * As long as a gameObject stays under a trigger's radius, the message `OnTriggerStay` is sent on the gameObject (each frame, by each trigger the gameObject is in range of).